Oblivion (2013 film): Filming

 For the Sky Tower set (built on a soundstage in Baton Rouge), Kosinski and cinematographer Claudio Miranda collaborated with visual effects and animation company Digital Domain to establish both environment and lighting by the use of 21 front-screen projectors aimed at a huge wraparound backdrop to form one continuous image, rather than bluescreen backdrops.
 The backdrop consisted of a single seamless piece of painted white muslin, 500 by 42 ft, which was wrapped around the set for 270-degree coverage.
 This enabled the full environment to be captured in camera, and assisted in lighting up to 90 percent of the set.

 Had blue screen been used on the "glass house" Sky Tower, the glass would have vanished into the blue lighting, and would have had to be reproduced digitally in post-production.
 The actors enjoyed working in the environment, as they could look outside and actually see the sunrise or sunset imagery.
 This new technique allowed them to cut down on both the effects shots, which ended up at around 800 in total, and the expenses.
 Even the "control table" which Victoria operates was filmed then displayed on a large screen.

-To obtain the necessary footage to create the illusion that the Sky Tower set was sitting high above the clouds, Digtial Domain sent a crew to film the view from the peak of Haleakalā in Hawaii for four days with three Red Epic cameras mounted side by side on a single rig.
+To obtain the necessary footage to create the illusion that the Sky Tower set was sitting high above the clouds, Digital Domain sent a crew to film the view from the peak of Haleakalā in Hawaii for four days with three Red Epic cameras mounted side by side on a single rig.
 Digital Domain's Playa Vista office stitched together the data from the three cameras to form a single gigantic video stream (with each still image consisting of 26 megapixels) and produced a variety of different time-of-day clips to be projected on the set.